alexcoder04/dotfiles/i3/README.md

    is needed.
  - `blocks-*.conf`: i3blocks configs for different machines
  - `dracula-powerline.json`: custom bumblebee-status theme
  - `lock.png`: lock screen image which is merged with a screenshot when the screen is locked
  - `start_bumblebee`: startup script for bumblebee-status with all the options I want
+ - `kherson.yml`: kherson (my custom replacement for i3blocks/bumblebee-status) config

 ### Available themes ("modes")

  - blocks (i3blocks)
  - powerline (feat. bumblebee-status)
  - polybar (you guessed it, using polybar)
+ - kherson (my custom replacement for i3blocks written in Go)
  - sway-blocks (sway version, using i3blocks)
  - sway-powerline (sway version, using bumblebee-status)
+ - sway-kherson (sway version, using kherson)

 ---